 What’s more, composite veneers can be made very thin.
 This means removing less of your natural enamel and putting less strain on the teeth.

 Lumineers are the only type that is reversible.
-This kind is the thinnest (about 0.2mm) veneers out there, so your teeth don’t have to be reduced so much.
+This kind is the thinnest (about 0.2mm) type of veneers out there, so your teeth don’t have to be reduced so much.
 Designed to resist wear and tear for up to 20 years, Lumineers are comparable in durability to porcelain veneers.

 What’s more, they are stain-resistant.
 You can choose the shade you like, and won’t have to pay for whitening.
 The translucent quality works great to mimic enamel.